-Dr Doris Paton, Vice-Chairperson (Gunnai & Monaro Ngarigo)
+Dr Doris Paton, Chairperson (Gunnai & Monaro Ngarigo)

 Dr Doris Paton is a Gunnai, Monaro Ngarigo woman with an extensive academic background in education and training, completing a PhD in Philosophy (Education) at RMIT in 2009.
 Doris and her family live and work in Gippsland where Doris speaks language from both Gunnai and Monaro Ngarigo and has been teaching language in context within the community to children and adults for over 18 years.
 A role model for the Koorie Community, Doris has initiated and facilitated numerous educational projects promoting and teaching language, developed curriculum and assessment frameworks for the VCE accredited subject Indigenous Languages of Victoria: Revival and Reclamation, served on a wide variety of committees, developed educational resources and publications, established the successful Koorie focused New Apprenticeship Access Program and much more.
 Doris is recognised for her ongoing contributions, dedication and achievements in preserving Aboriginal Languages and cultural practices with several awards including the 2006 Wurreker Award for ‘Community Based Employee’ and in 2010 was selected by Parks Victoria for the ‘Regional Achiever Award’.

 “Our family is very strong culturally and language is the framework for that culture.
 I think the value in reviving languages isn’t just for now, it’s for the generations to come.”